FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 Hiding your IP address is just one of many applications for a VPN.
 I'll have a separate article on anonymity, privacy, and how to stay safe on the internet in the future.
 For now, I think it's important to just note why VPN's are useful and why you may want to buy one.

+In the beginning of this article, I mentioned that a lot of people are now working from home due to COVID-19.